-The following new and revised IFRSs, which became effective for annual periods beginning on or after January 1, 2022, have been adopted in these consolidated financial statements.
+The following new and revised IFRS Accounting Standards, which became effective for annual periods beginning on or after January 1, 2023, have been adopted in these consolidated financial statements.
+The application of these revised IFRS Accounting Standards has not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.